 Higher Porthmeor is a small settlement on the B3306 between Treen and Morvah in the parish of Zennor.
 In the past it was an important area for mining and farming.
 Nowadays, many climbers meet to climb Bosigran cliff, commonly known as Commando Ridge, which is where cliff climbing training took place in WW2.
 Porthmeor Cove is a large, sheltered cove among towering cliffs and is so named as Porthmeor means Great Cove.
 There have been many ships wrecked in this area.
 There is a lot of interest in Porthmeor as archaeologists have unearthed the remains of ancient iron age settlements in the area.
 One local headland is named ‘Trereen Dinas’, which means ‘Cliff Castle’ and another ‘Bosigran Castle’, which is the site of an old fortification.
 The Porthmeor settlement was previously discovered but unearthed in 1933 by Frederick Christian Hirst (1874-1938).
 He had previously been working on nearby Chysauster.
 This profile of its Wesleyan chapel was compiled by Val Thomas.

 Porthmeor Old Chapel which is now a dwelling called ‘Arra Venton’.
-(Photo: David Allen collection courtesy Margaret Stevens from the St Ives Museum)
+(Photo: David Allan collection courtesy St Ives Museum)

 1839: Porthmeor Wesleyan was founded with seats for 120.
 (West Penwith Resources – Chapels)